While Rickey Dixon’s family mourns his loss, they seek to keep fighting for justice and the protections he was promised on the field.

 After retiring from the NFL, Dixon owned his own landscaping business and was a motivational speaker.
 He leaves behind his wife, Lorraine, and four children.
 During this difficult time, the Dixon family requests their privacy.

-Waters Kraus & Paul originally worked with Dixon relating to his involvement with a class action lawsuit against the NFL regarding concussions.
+Waters Kraus Paul & Siegel originally worked with Dixon relating to his involvement with a class action lawsuit against the NFL regarding concussions.
 Recently, the firm filed a suit on behalf of Dixon’s family against both Riddell, a football helmet manufacturer, and the NCAA.

 The suit against Riddell alleges strict liability for design defect and failure to warn, as well as negligence and misrepresentation.
 The complaint states that Dixon—who wore Riddell helmets during his college and professional career—did not know of the long-term impact of repeated hits to the head and neck and allege that he “reasonably and naturally” relied on Riddell to provide protection.